sanders-li/hovis/README.md

 ### Missing, Redacted, and Wrong Entries

 In the case of redacted or null data points, it is possible to derive these data points from data points from tangential data fields.
-For example, if an average is redacted, it can be calculated by dividing the equivalent sum and coverage data fields. **Direct derivations are not noted in the web application.**
+For example, if an average is redacted, it can be calculated by dividing the equivalent sum and coverage data fields.
+If the equivalent sum data field is redacted, a value of 4 is assumed as the Department of Health and Human Services redacts values below 4 due to privacy concerns. **These direct derivations and assumptions are not noted in the web application.**

 When processing the data, metrics calculated from missing or obviously wrong data points are estimated using similar data fields (e.g. staffed adult beds vs. all adult inpatient beds). **Estimations are noted in the web application with an asterisk (*).**